 I don’t know how you died or even what the rest of your life was like.
 I may never know.
 I haven’t had any contact with your side of the family yet.
 I don’t know if they would want anything to do with me.
 I could ask them at some point.

-I wouldn’t be here if it wasn’t for you, even if I was unplanned and you really didn’t want to have children.
+I wouldn’t be here if it weren’t for you, even if I was unplanned and you didn’t want to have children.
 You are the most important person to me that I never met.

-Without you in my life, I’ve had to look for father figures both in real life and in fiction.
+Without you, I’ve had to look for real and fictional father figures.
 In fiction, I chose Batman and Spock.
-They’re both high performers, but they aren’t known as fun-loving, vulnerable men.
+They’re both high performers but aren’t known as fun-loving, vulnerable men.

 In real life, my main father figure was Dr. Keith.
 His son, Matthew, and I went to elementary school together.
 Matthew and I both played t-ball.
 We also spent time together twice a day during summer vacations during our early teenage years.